xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 ## Work with Jira issues

-You can link existing Jira issues with Test Cases and Test Runs in Katalon TestOps by following these steps:
+You can link existing Jira issues with Test Cases, and Test Runs in Katalon TestOps by following these steps:
 1. Go to Katalon project, under Test Design select a Test Case

 2. Click Link button